GRTLCollaboration/GRChombo/README.md

 ## Fawcett Tutorial

+The following tutorial has been created to be aimed at Masters/early PhD students with some HPC experience.
+We also assume that you have an account set up on fawcett, and that you are happy with using GitHub.
+Inevitably it will not be possible to cover everything, but if anything is unclear please do get in contact.

-First we need to get a copy of both the Chombo and GRChombo repositories.
+To run simulations with GRChombo, first we need to get a copy of both the Chombo and GRChombo repositories.

 ### Getting Chombo and GRChombo

-Our copy of the Chombo repository can be found [here](https://github.com/GRChombo/Chombo).
-To get a copy, clone it using a command such as
+The GRChombo copy of the Chombo repository can be found [here](https://github.com/GRChombo/Chombo).
+To get a copy on your local machine, clone it using a command such as
 ```bash
 git clone https://github.com/GRChombo/Chombo.git ~/Chombo
 ```
+e.g. to clone into your home directory.

-Next clone the GRChombo repository (and checkout this branch) using a command such as
+Next, clone the GRChombo repository (and checkout this branch) using a command such as
 ```bash
 git clone -b training/fawcett https://github.com/GRChombo/GRChombo.git ~/GRChombo
 ```
+[Note that if you already have a copy of GRChombo on your local machine, you do not need to clone again and can just checkout the training/fawcett branch.]

 Now we can start building the Chombo libraries

 ### Building Chombo
 Before we can build the Chombo libraries, we need to first set the configuration variables that the build system uses.
 These are set in the file `Chombo/lib/mk/Make.defs.local`.
-This will differ for each system you build on but we try to add this file for clusters we have used \[GR\]Chombo on before in [`GRChombo/InstallNotes/MakeDefsLocalExamples`](./InstallNotes/MakeDefsLocalExamples) There is a ready-to-use Make.defs.local for use on the `cosmosx` and `skylake` partitions on fawcett so copy it to the right place in your copy of the Chombo repository using the command:
+This will differ for each system you build on, but we try to add this file for clusters we have used \[GR\]Chombo on before in [`GRChombo/InstallNotes/MakeDefsLocalExamples`](./InstallNotes/MakeDefsLocalExamples) There is a ready-to-use Make.defs.local for use on the `cosmosx` and `skylake` partitions on fawcett (where `cosmosx` is a shared memory node with skylake cores, see [here](https://www.maths.cam.ac.uk/computing/faculty-hpc-system-fawcett)).
+Copy this to the right place in your copy of the Chombo repository using the command:
 ```bash
 cp ~/GRChombo/InstallNotes/MakeDefsLocalExamples/fawcett-Skylake.Make.defs.local \